Code-Institute-Submissions/first-project-21/assets/README.md

   - In the right side of navigation bar, the log in part with drop-down list help users to access to log in page.
 ![Nav Bar](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/navbar.png)
 - __The home page image__
   - The home page image shows an Afghan woman wearing the Burka hijab, which she was forced to wear by the Taliban, buying a few slices of bread.
 I used this image to show the current situation of Afghan women.
 Bread has deep meaning and respect in Afghan culture.
-One of the common words for bread is "rozi" which means you earn money so that you can eat something.
+One of the common words for bread is "Rozi" which means you earn money so that you can eat something.
 The woman in the picture represents Afghan women who worked, had jobs before, and could bring bread (rozi) to their home.
 But it is different now.
   - There are logo and text on the home page image that make some questions in users' minds.
 ![Home Page](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/homepage-img.png)
 - __Statistics Section__